wtronics/uTTA/README.md

 + [x] Build a measurement hardware which is capable to perform thermal impedance measurements on one channel, whereby it should be able to monitor at least 2 further channels for doing thermal coupling analysis in the future.
 + [x] Build a software toolkit to postprocess measurement data to obtain thermal impedance curves (Z<sub>th</sub>-curves).
 + [x] Add functionalities for thermal coupling measurement between adjacent semiconductors.
-+ [ ] Software tools for the calibration of the junction.
 + [x] Software tools for the calibration of the hardware itself.
 + [ ] Ability to calculate the time constant spectra of the Z<sub>th</sub>-curve via the NID method (either the "classical" method by FFT deconvolution, or by using the Bayesian method).
 + [ ] Obtain RC-thermal equivalent models from the time constant spectrum.
++ [ ] Software and hardware tools for the calibration of the junction.

 #### Design Requirements